rubenohana/Gibbs-Diffusion/README.md

 Link to the paper: ARXIV

-#### TL;DR: we propose a blind denoiser that also infer the parameters of the noise.
+#### TL;DR: we propose a image blind denoiser that also infers the parameters of the noise.
 The method is a Gibbs Sampler based on sampling from a pre-trained Diffusion model and an HMC step.

 <p align="center">
 <img width="1200px"  src="denoising_example.png">